tonethar/IGME-330-Master/notes/5-write-some-code.md

   - except that it will call `drawLine(...)`
 - Hints:
   - similar to `createRectangles`, you will need `createArcs` and `createLines` variables
-  - test your code frequently, at each step, just like we did in the last part
+  - test your code frequently, at each step, just like we did in the last part - you will likely need to pause the animation in order to see your new drawing
   - In any of the helper functions that do drawing, be sure that you have calls to `ctx.save()` and `ctx.restore()`
   - (*you don't have to do this, but in my completed version below I gave all of the circles a low opacity by using `ctx.globalAlpha=0.3;`*)